Virus-hit Iran urges IMF to approve its loan request

 "I urge all international organisations to fulfil their duties," Rouhani said during a cabinet meeting.

-"We are a member of the IMF... if there's going to be any discrimination between Iran and others in giving loans, neither we nor world opinion will tolerate it."
+"We are a member of the IMF... if there's going to be any discrimination between Iran and others in giving loans, neither us nor world opinion will tolerate it," he said in televised remarks.

-Iran announced on March 12 that it had requested the loan.
+Iran announced on March 12 that it had requested the loan from the IMF to help fight what was then one of the world's deadliest COVID-19 outbreaks.

 According to the IMF's website, a Rapid Financial Instrument "is available to all member countries facing an urgent balance of payments need".